jaga2prasad/TargetMyRetail/README.md

 # Process to run Application

-Go to TargetApplication.java, click as run as Java Application.
+Go to TargetApplication.java, click on run as Java Application.